mui/material-ui/README.md

 ## Premium Themes

-You can find complete ready-to-go templates with multiple page layouts, in our [premium themes](https://themes.material-ui.com/) section.
+You can find complete templates & themes in our [premium themes](https://themes.material-ui.com/) section.

 ## Contributing